JScearcy/elm-blog/README.md

 # elm-blog
-    A simple blogger using ASP.NET Core and Elm.
+    A simple blogger POC using ASP.NET Core and Elm.